Resource

 Legal Reference Guide & Database

-The LTC’s Legal Reference Guide and Database provides an introduction to the statutes, regulations, and rules that may apply to the use of technology in a school district.
+Updated annually, this free guide provides an introduction to the statutes, regulations, and rules that may apply to the use of technology in primary and secondary school districts in Illinois.

 School Buses